jbqueru/yast3/README.md

 Pandafox from the MegaBuSTers, in collaboration with AD from MPS.

-The primary target is the STe, with a degraded experience down to the plain ST. While the 12-bit palette naturally degrades into a 9-bit one and DMA sound can be turned into silence, Blitter and hardware scrolling need some fallbacks.
+The primary target is the STe, with a degraded experience down to the plain ST, upward compatibility to the Falcon, and support for the TT.

 It's been developed with rmac 2.2.25 and tested under Hatari v2.6.0-devel with EmuTOS 1.3.